spottsmorpheus/morpheusApiTool/README.md

 }
 ```

-Function in ths module generate HTLM hat can be viewed in any Browser
+Functions in ths module generate HTLM hat can be viewed in any Browser

 Combined with the Morpheus Api functions the output can be rendered into a transportable and easily accessed format